pascalw/dashbling/docs/customize-build-process.md

 Dashbling uses Webpack under the hood to build your dashboard.

-It's possible to customize the webpack configuration.
-To do this, specify a `webpackConfig` property in your `dashbling.config.js` as follows:
+To customize the Webpack configuration, specify a `webpackConfig` property in your `dashbling.config.js` as follows:

 ```js
 module.exports = {